 Talking a lot and talking fast

 Very high or euphoric feelings (feeling overly happy)

 Increased sex drive

 Unusual poor judgment.
-For instance, buying sprees or sexual indiscretion.
+For instance, buying sprees, drug or alcohol abuse, or sexual indiscretion.

 How is bipolar disorder diagnosed?

-To diagnose bipolar, your healthcare provider will ask about your health history, your symptom history, and your current symptoms.
+To diagnose bipolar disorder, your healthcare provider will ask about your health history, your symptom history, and your current symptoms.
 You may have both depressive and manic symptoms to a varying degree.

-A diagnosis is made after a careful mental health exam by an experienced mental health provider.
+A diagnosis is made after a careful medical evaluation (to make certain there are no physical problems) and a mental health exam by an experienced mental health provider.

 The symptoms of bipolar disorder may look like other mental health conditions.